Moisture Analyser Calibration Explained

 🧭 Internal vs External Calibration: What’s the Difference?

-Most modern moisture analysers include internal calibration functions, but that doesn’t mean they self-correct all issues.
+Many modern moisture analysers like the Precisa EM 120-HR include internal calibration functions, but that doesn’t mean they self-correct all issues.
 Internal calibration typically checks weight accuracy using a built-in reference.
 This is helpful, but limited.
+It’s also worth noting that the internal calibration models are often more expensive.

 External calibration, performed by professionals, involves: